-PARTIAL CONTROLLED HEATING SERVICES SCHEDULE PCH (Continued from Sheet No. D-18.00)
+PARTIAL CONTROLLED HEATING SERVICES SCHEDULE PCH

 - A. Bills shall be increased within the limits of political subdivisions which levy special taxes, license fees or rentals against the Cooperative's property, or its operations, or the production and/or sale of electric energy, to offset such special charges and thereby prevent other Members from being compelled to share such local increases. - B. Bills shall be increased to offset any new or increased specific tax or excise imposed by any governmental authority which increases the Cooperative's cost of providing electric service.